casper-network/ceps/text/0008-post-genesis-validator-onboarding.md

 The discussions assume the following:

+- that addressing compliance concerns such as Anti-Money Laundering (AML) or Combating the Financing of Terrorism (CFT) is in the long-term interest of the network.
-- that the validator set is bounded by a protocol imposed ceiling, such a ceiling acts as a trade of between network participation and performance;
+- that the number of validators within the set is bounded by a protocol imposed ceiling, such a ceiling seeks to find a counterbalance between network participation & performance;
-- that both the genesis and post-genesis validators sets are populated with byzantine validators;
+- that byzantine validators are present, even at genesis;
-- that whilst active markets exist for the underlying CLX token, they are assumed to be unregulated and hence AML/KYC assertions cannot be made.
+- that whilst active markets exist for the network token, they are assumed to be unregulated.
+- that the network's crypto-economic security model is predicated upon so-called Proof-of-Stake (POS);
+- that via a smart contract, the network exposes an auction mechanism permitting prospective new validators' to signal an intent to participate.
+- that the network's governance mechanisms revolve around some form of so-called social consensus.
+- that it is in the interests of all network participants to adopt a pro-active approach to network-wide risk management;

 ## Motivation